 The role of Atharvan’s (Ave.
 Athravan) is highly important in the Zoroastrian religion which too is based on fire rites, though of different kind than of Vedic.
 Athravan means Fire-guardian; the attendant of the sacred fire in Persian temples; the proper word for a priest in the Avesta.
 His main religious duty is to perform Yasna (Sk.
 Yadnya, i.e. Fire sacrifice) and protect sacred fire.

-Also we must note here that the Atharvan’s in Indian tradition, though some have attempted to associate them with fire, their Veda is not meant for fire sacrificial rituals at all.
+Also, we must note here that the Atharvan’s in Vedic tradition, though some have attempted to associate them with fire, their Veda is not meant for fire sacrificial rituals at all.
 Rather in structure, practice and content it stands contrary to other Veda’s.
 This was the very reason why Atharva Veda till late times did not receive recognition as forth “Veda”.

 Etymology of Avestan “Athravan” still is uncertain.
 However its origin could be traced to Avestan “Atar”, which means holy fire.
 Since duty of the Athravan’s was to protect fire, the term Athravan might have evolved from Atar….
 Athravan…who protects the holy fire!